 The MHIA describes the infrastructure which must be provided by the principal developer as part of its obligations to provide infrastructure as envisaged by Chapter 12 of the DCP.
-The works described in Clause 9.1 are the principal developer's obligations under the MHIA in so far as they relate to this sector.
+The

 Infrastructure Agreements have been entered into by the principal developer with the Department of Main Roads and Queensland Transport.
 Any infrastructure requirements of those State Government Departments relating to this sector will be provided in accordance with the existing agreements.